Agile-Labs-Tech/agilelabs-isms-policy/12 Sec-area-work-SOPs/README.md

 1. In secure areas it is not allowed to:
     1. perform any kind of photographic, audio or video recording;
-    2. plug any electrical device into a power supply unless specifically authorized to do so;
-    3. touch or in any other way tamper with any equipment installed in secure areas unless specifically authorized to do so;
-    4. connect any device to a network unless specifically authorized to do so;
+    2. connect any device to a network unless specifically authorized to do so;
-    5. archive a larger amount of paper materials;
+    3. archive a larger amount of paper materials;
-    6. store flammable materials or equipment;
+    4. store flammable materials or equipment;
-    7. use any kind of heating devices;
+    5. use any kind of heating devices;
-    8. smoke, eat or drink.

 # Records Management